code4policy/modules/web/d3-examples.md

 3. [Observable Gallery](https://observablehq.com/@d3/gallery)

     Although the Observable Gallery contains many great visualization examples, it is not recommended to try and translate Observable code to Javascript: the process can be involved and time-consuming if you don't know what parts of the code to change.
+However, the gallery does have some good examples that you can use as inspiration!